Fender Starcaster: Popularity and usage

 The Starcaster was commercially unsuccessful, perhaps because of a public notion that Fender was a "solid-body, single coil brand" and Gibson was the "semi-hollow, humbucker brand".
 As a result, Starcasters are very rare, but are worth less in today's vintage market than many other semi-hollow guitars from the same period to collectors because of their unpopularity and lack of name endorsers at their time of manufacture.

 The most prominent player to use the original 1970s Starcaster was Leo Nocentelli of The Meters.
 In the United Kingdom, the official launch was headlined by Big Jim Sullivan.
 He headlined a band of session musicians specially commissioned for the launch and invited audience members to play and review the Starcaster.

 Claydes Charles Smith of Kool and the Gang can be seen using one in the video for "Celebration".

 Jonny Greenwood, guitarist of Radiohead, can frequently be seen playing a Starcaster on stage.
 Sammy James, Jr., guitarist and front man of the Mooney Suzuki, uses a natural finished one and appeared on Late Night with Conan O'Brien with it on June 21, 2007.
 The guitar can also be seen in the music video to Morrissey's single "You Have Killed Me".
 Dave Keuning of The Killers also started using one shortly before the release of the album Sam's Town.
 He could be seen playing his Starcaster during The Killers' headline slot at Glastonbury Festival 2007, on Later... with Jools Holland for "Read My Mind" and in the videos for "For Reasons Unknown" and "Human".
 Scott McMicken of Dr. Dog employs the Starcaster as one of his main guitars, along with an Epiphone Sheraton II and a Gibson ES-335.

 Trey Anastasio of Phish plays a custom Languedoc guitar based on the Starcaster.
 Arctic Monkeys guitarist Jamie Cook can be seen playing one at the 2009 Reading Festival and in the video for the 2009 single "Crying Lightning".
 Chris Walla of Death Cab For Cutie has occasionally used a Starcaster live.
 As mentioned on the Roderick on the Line podcast, John Roderick of The Long Winters owned and played a Starcaster.
 Mark Hempe of the New Orleans–based funk quintet Earphunk played a starcaster at the 2016 Major Rager in Augusta, Ga.
 British rock band Royal Blood's Mike Kerr is often seen using either a black or custom-made white Starcaster Bass in various music videos and tours.

 In 2022, Blink-182 and Angels & Airwaves guitarist/vocalist Tom DeLonge began using Starcasters upon his return to Blink-182, switching from Gibson.
-Like previous signature models, this guitar consists of a single humbucker in the bridge position (namely a Seymour Duncan SH-5 Custom pickup) and one volume knob.
+Like DeLonge's previous signature models, the guitar consists of a single Seymour Duncan SH-5 Custom pickup humbucker in the bridge position, and one volume knob.
 Fender announced Artist Series versions of DeLonge's custom Starcasters in April 2024.